100% of our students receive financial aid90% of our students receive $20,000, or more, in aid.

 A First in Sustainability education at an affordable cost

 You’re looking for an excellent education — and one you can afford.
-If you have your heart set on attending GMC, we will do our best to make it affordable for you.
+If you have your heart set on attending Green Mountain College (GMC), we will do our best to make it affordable for you.
 We offer a wide range of financial aid programs and unique affordability guarantees.
 We work directly with every student and family to answer all questions and to craft a customized financial aid package that explores every available financial aid option.